ugo-emekauwa/cisco-cimc-iso-mount/README.md

 # How-To: Automating an ISO Mount and Reboot on Cisco CIMC

-The tasks for executing server OS installations, firmware updates, etc. can be expedited by automating the mount of a needed ISO.
-The Microsoft Windows PowerShell script named **automate_cisco_cimc_iso_mount.ps1** listed in this repository demonstrates how to automate and log the mounting of an ISO on a Cisco UCS C-Series rack server using the Cisco Integrated Management Controller (CIMC) and then restarting that server to boot to the mounted ISO.
+The execution of server OS installations, refreshes, firmware updates, etc. can be expedited by automating the mount of a needed ISO.
+The Microsoft Windows PowerShell script named **automate_cisco_cimc_iso_mount.ps1** listed in this repository demonstrates how to automate and log the mounting of an ISO from a remote NFS share on a Cisco UCS C-Series rack server using the Cisco Integrated Management Controller (CIMC) and then restarting that server to boot to the mounted ISO.

 ## Requirements:
   1. Microsoft Windows PowerShell 3.0 or above.